Personal notes used as a general recap before the Associate Cloud Engineer exam

 - Maximum number of VM instances - 15,000 per network

-Cloud Interconnect
+Cloud Interconnect Link to heading

 - Cloud Interconnect extends your on-premises network to Google’s network through a highly available, low latency connection. - docs